 One of the most specific and verifiable energy standards is total energy consumption, which is usually expressed in British Thermal Units per square foot per year (Btu/ft2·yr).
-You can use the online Labs21 Energy Benchmarking tool to compare energy consumption at your facility with that of more than 700 campus facilities.
+You can use the online Labs21 Energy Benchmarking Tool to compare energy consumption at your facility with that of more than 700 campus facilities.

 Ratings and Certifications

 Another increasingly common approach is to certify a rating organization such as the U.S. Green Buildings Council Leadership in Energy and Environmental Design (LEED).
 In this case, the design team will consist of professionals who are certified in this system for scoring up to 10 points under the LEED Energy and Atmosphere Credit.
-Labs21 publishes a voluntary Environmental Performance Criteria that coordinates with and extends LEED ratings to set appropriate and specific recommendations for laboratory buildings.

 The U.S. Department of Energy (DOE) Office of Energy Efficiency and Renewable Energy publishes a Buildings Database that includes information about these buildings.